Customizing Events¶

 Important

-Keep your CounterDefinition instance alive throughout your measurement session.
+Keep your CounterDefinition instance alive throughout the measurement session.

 Built-in Events¶